Gearing Up for Your Utah Winter Vacation

 Let’s start with the basics: clothing.
 It’s all about layers that you can mix and match with increase in activity, especially insulating, breathable base and mid-layers leading to quality waterproof top layers.

 For a ski vacation, you want plenty of snow and that’s what you’re bound to get.
 While you can easily rent some items, or buy other necessities, it’s always helpful to have a system to plan ahead and pack wisely.
 That way, when you realize you’ve forgotten something, it’s less likely to derail the trip.
-Read How to Pack for a Family Snow and Ski Trip in Utah
+Read How to Pack for a Family Snow and Ski Trip in Utah for more winter travel tips.

 Now what about gear?
 Since Utah boasts uniquely velvety powder conditions that you're not likely to find anywhere else, the right skis will make a difference — and renting ski gear is always an option.
 Your choice also has a lot do with where you want to ski.

-Read our Ski Gear Expert advice
+Read our Ski Gear Expert advice for helpful ideas as you plan ahead.

 If you’re heading to a Southern Utah winter destination, the arid, high-elevation climate means long stretches of sunshine with chilly evenings and occasional snowfall.
-Read our Stay Warm in Southern Utah guide
+Read our Stay Warm in Southern Utah guide to assure that you have the essentials for your winter vacation.

 Q. How do I drive safely in the snow?